dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 Not losing messages is our top priority.
 Second on the list is near-realtime processing - the recipients should receive their emails shortly after the message sending was requested, for some definition of 'shortly'.
 Specifically, this means that we can't just use batch processing - i.e. firing up a task that reads unsent messages from the database every five minutes and sends them in bulk is not adequate.

-> Note these durability and near-realtime requirements are crucial for emails where we send a specific message to a specific (set of) recipient(s), and where not being able to deliver the email is deemed a major issue.
+> Note these durability and near-realtime requirements are crucial for emails where we send a specific message to a specific (set of) recipient(s), and where not being able to deliver the email is deemed a system failure.
 These are often dubbed "transactional emails".
 As an example, think "Order confirmation", "Payment receipt", "Invoice", "Password reset".
 A counter-example would be a generic email to many recipients as part of marketing campaign.
 In that example, depending on the usecase, both the durability and latency requirements might be relaxed.
 We're only discussing transactional emails in this article.

 To sum up, our usecase demands a system giving us the capability to produce and consume messages in a durable and near-realtime manner.